How to Buy a House in 2026

 • The rest of your down payment, which is typically paid with a wire transfer or cashier's check

-• Proof of insurance coverage
+• Proof of homeowners insurance

-At this point you'll sign all the required documents.
+At this point, you'll sign all the required documents.
 This usually involves your real estate agent, title insurance company, escrow company and attorney (if you're using one).
 In some states, all parties come together to sign the documents at the same time.
 In others, the closing could take longer as each signature is collected.
 When it's all done, you'll become responsible for your home loan—and will officially be a homeowner.

 Frequently Asked Questions